-Laura Grofer Klinger, Ph.D., is an Associate Professor in the Department of Psychiatry in the UNC School of Medicine and the Director of the TEACCH Autism Program.
-She oversees TEACCH’s seven regional Centers, Supported Employment Program, and the Carolina Living and Learning Center, an integrated vocational and residential program for adults), international training program, and its community-based research program.
+Laura Grofer Klinger is a clinical psychologist, a tenured Associate Professor in the Department of Psychiatry in the UNC School of Medicine, and the Executive Director of the UNC TEACCH Autism Program.
+She oversees TEACCH’s clinical services (seven regional centers, supported employment program, and the Carolina Living and Learning Center, an integrated vocational and residential program for adults), international training program, and its community-based research program.

 Ben Philpot, Ph.D., is the Kenan Distinguished Professor in the Department of Cell Biology and Physiology, Associate Director of the UNC Neuroscience Center and Co-Director of the UNC NIH T32 Post Doctoral Research Training Program.

 Dr. Philpot’s research investigates the molecular, cellular, and neural circuitry mechanisms underlying neurodevelopmental disorders, with the goal of discovering novel therapeutic opportunities.
 His lab is passionate about identifying treatments for monogenic neurodevelopmental disorders such as Rett, Pitt-Hopkins, and Angelman syndromes.
 Dr. Philpot’s work is focused primarly on the following projects: (1) the synaptic basis for Angelman syndrome and autism spectrum disorders, and (2) the role of NMDA receptors in neural development.
 He has published more than 70 articles.